dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 The Rosyln solution is designed to support easy debugging via F5.
 Several of our projects produce VSIX which deploy into Visual Studio during build.
 The F5 operation will start a new Visual Studio instance using those VSIX which override our installed binaries.
-This means trying out a change to the languge, IDE or debugger is as simple as hitting F5.
+This means trying out a change to the language, IDE or debugger is as simple as hitting F5.

 The startup project needs to be set to VisualStudioSetup.Next.
 This should be